Satvik-ai/Flask-Fullstack-Project-Article-Database/readme.md

-### About Project

-This is a skill demonstration project.

-I have setup a fullstack web application project following the FLASK project structure.
-It is a simple fullstack web application built using flask framework having an SQLite database.
-SQLAlchemy is used for facilitating the communication between the application and the database.
-This application displays the list of articles present in the database.
+# 📰 Read Articles — Fullstack Flask Web App

+**Read Articles** is a full-stack web application built with the Flask framework.
+It displays articles stored in a SQLite database and follows a clean, modular project structure.
+This project serves as a skill demonstration of backend setup, templating, ORM integration with SQLAlchemy, and using poetry for environment and dependency management.

+---

+## 🛠️ Tech Stack

+- **Backend**: Python, Flask
+- **Database**: SQLite (via SQLAlchemy ORM)
+- **Frontend**: HTML, CSS, Bootstrap
+- **Tooling**: Poetry, Virtualenv

+---

-# Local Setup
+## ⚙️ Local Setup
 - Clone the project
 - Run `setup.sh`

+---

-# Local Development Run
+## ▶️ Local Development Run
 - `local_run.sh` It will start the flask app in `development`.
 Suited for local development

+---

-# Folder Structure
+## 📂 Folder Structure

 - `db_directory` has the sqlite DB.
 It can be anywhere on the machine.
 Adjust the path in ``application/config.py`.
 Repo ships with one required for testing.
 - `application` is where our application code is